muratk5n/thirdwave/en/README.md

 They might be lulling you into a false sense of security, don't fall for it.
 In the meantime UKR is covering its military losses.

-"Kremlin spox has admitted high losses so they must be losing"
+"Kremlin spox has admitted high casualties so they must be losing"

 ---